-VIII.2 Non-disciplinary Situations
+XII.2 Non-disciplinary Situations

 - (a) A member may not be disciplined for violation of a rule, regulation or instruction unless that rule, regulation or instruction has been promulgated and communicated by the appropriate authority, and does not violate this Agreement. - (b) Medical disability shall not be cause for discipline.
-If a member is disciplined for an incident he/she claims is a result of medical disability or illness, he/she shall notify the university.
-In such cases, the university may require members to provide a medical certificate from a physician of his/her choice.
+If a member is disciplined for an incident they claim is a result of medical disability or illness, they shall notify the university.
+In such cases, the university may require members to provide a medical certificate from a physician of their choice. - (c) Coaching and counselling letters are non-disciplinary direction provided by the Employer to a member on employment-related matters.
+The Employer may place a coaching or counselling letter in a member's personnel file, subject to the rights of the member to provide comments on such letter pursuant to Article IV.17.8(c).
+Such letters shall be removed from the member's personnel file and destroyed after two (2) years.

-VIII.3 Discipline Separate from Academic Performance Assessment
+XII.3 Discipline Separate from Academic Performance Assessment

-- (a) Disciplinary processes shall be distinct from academic assessments such as those used in the processes of re-appointment, tenure, promotion and merit. - (b) The fact that a disciplinary action has been imposed under Article VIII.5 cannot, in itself, be the basis of the decision to deny a member reappointment, tenure, promotion and merit.
+- (a) Disciplinary processes shall be distinct from academic assessments such as those used in the processes of re-appointment, tenure, promotion and merit. - (b) The fact that a disciplinary action has been imposed under Article XII.5 cannot, in itself, be the basis of the decision to deny a member reappointment, tenure, promotion and merit.
 The information, however, which resulted in discipline, may be considered only if specifically relevant to the criteria for the recommendation or decision being made.
 In each recommendation and decision, where information is communicated that was the grounds of disciplinary action, there will be an explicit accounting for the role that it played in that recommendation or decision.
-In the case of denial of annual Career Development Increment, the grounds for the denial but not the denial in itself may be a factor in such assessments. - (c) Where allegations triggering a disciplinary investigation directly involve the integrity of the scholarly record under review, the academic assessment process will be delayed until the completion of the investigation.
+In the case of denial of annual Career Development Increment, the grounds for the denial but not the denial in itself may be a factor in such assessments.

+(c) Where allegations triggering a disciplinary investigation directly involve the integrity of the scholarly record under review, the academic assessment process will be delayed until the completion of the investigation.

-VIII.4 Types of Disciplinary Action
+XII.4 Types of Disciplinary Action